 F. Evaluation and Assessment

 VIP I is a discretionary, non-entitlement program with limited funding.
 All eligible projects are assessed on their merit and undergo a review process where the applications are assessed against program objectives and assessment criteria.

 Following confirmation by OCE of application completeness and financial compliance, and receipt of a funding agreement signed by the post-secondary institution and industry partner(s) (refer to the How to Apply section below), applications will undergo an external peer review by three subject-matter experts.

-For applications submitted by colleges, representatives of the Ministry of Advanced Education and Skills Development (MAESD) may be included in the external review process as required, to assess the project’s degree of support of the college’s approved Strategic Mandate Agreement (SMA).
+For applications submitted by colleges, representatives of the Ministry of Training, Colleges and Universities may be included in the external review process as required, to assess the project’s degree of support of the college’s approved Strategic Mandate Agreement (SMA).

 Recommendations from the peer review process will be reviewed by OCE’s Internal Review Panel, which will have responsibility for the final OCE decision.
 Decision notifications are typically provided within 6-8 weeks of receipt of a signed funding agreement.

 Where projects have program partners (NSERC or NRC-IRAP), simultaneous review will take place by the partners, as appropriate.
 While the VIP I program offers its partners the benefit of a single application process and streamlined review, the final approval of project-related support rests with each program partner.
 In order for a project to be awarded funding through VIP I, there must be a unanimous decision by all partners to support the project.
 The final decision notification will be provided by OCE.